Signature of hadron-quark crossover in binary-neutron-star mergers: Assessment of systematic uncertainties

 Figure~\ref{fig:pwpcompare_eos} compares our standard and generalized piecewise polytropic representations for the EoS in the CO scenario.
 While the two lines of the EoSs closely follow each other in the entire range of $\rho$ as seen in Fig.~\ref{fig:pwpcompare_eos}, the sound speed in Fig.~\ref{fig:pwpcompare_vs} is continuous for the generalized piecewise polytrope everywhere.
 Nevertheless, a prominent peak still remains before approaching the pQCD branch.
 It should be noted that the maximum mass $M_\text{max}$ is reduced from $M_\text{max}\simeq 1.98M_\odot$ (standard) to $M_\text{max} \simeq 1.93M_\odot$ (generalized).
 This will later turn out to affect the lifetime of the merger remnant and observable signatures at not the qualitative but only the quantitative level.

 Figure~\ref{fig:gwpwp} compares the gravitational waveforms for the models 1.375--1.375 and 1.55--1.2 derived with standard and generalized piecewise polytropes.
-Except that the collapse sets in a bit earlier (shifted by $\approx \SI{5}{\ms}$) for our generalized piecewise polytrope, no qualitative difference is found between two polytropic representations.
+Except that the collapse sets in earlier by $\approx \SI{5}{\ms}$ for our generalized piecewise polytrope, no qualitative difference is found between two polytropic representations.
 The difference in the lifetime of the remnant may safely be ascribed to the difference in the maximum mass described above.
 Hence, it is natural that the collapse sets in earlier for our generalized piecewise polytrope.
-This comparison strongly indicates that the discontinuity in the sound speed for standard piecewise polytropes does not introduce artificial behavior in the merger and postmerger dynamics for the purpose of investigating the CO scenario.
+This comparison suggests that the standard piecewise polytropes can be used acceptably for the purpose of investigating the CO scenario in binary-neutron-star mergers despite associated discontinuities in the sound speed.

 We comment that numerical convergence appears better-behaved for the generalized piecewise polytrope due presumably to the absence of sound-speed discontinuity.
 Figure~\ref{fig:conv_bounce} shows the time of the first bounce, $t_\mathrm{fb}$, for two piecewise polytropic representations as a function of grid spacings.
 Because the shock interaction prohibits clean convergence after the collision, we only focus on the inspiral phase up to the first bounce.
 With the generalized piecewise polytrope, the orders of convergence estimated from ultrahigh, high, and low resolutions\footnote{We have not performed middle-resolution simulations with the generalized piecewise polytrope.} are $2.56$ for the model 1.375--1.375 and $2.67$ for the model 1.55--1.2.
 A noteworthy feature is the closeness of the convergence order between two binary models.
 With the standard piecewise polytrope, the orders of convergence are as distinct as $5.78$ for 1.375--1.375 and $2.00$ for 1.55--1.2.
 Moreover, in light of various routines with different accuracy implemented in our numerical code, { SACRA}, the beyond-fourth-order convergence order, e.g., $5.78$, must be accidental (see, e.g., Ref.~\cite{Kyutoku:2014yba}).
 This irregular convergence property for standard piecewise polytropes requires a large number of simulations with different grid resolutions to take the continuum limit \cite{Kiuchi:2017pte,Kiuchi:2019kzt}.
 The finding here encourages us to employ generalized piecewise polytropes for deriving accurate gravitational waveforms at least for the inspiral phase.
 Having said that, because we have simulated only two binary models for comparing numerical convergence, it is necessary to investigate a wide range of binary parameters and underlying EoS to draw a definitive conclusion (see, e.g., Refs.~\cite{Foucart:2019yzo,Raithel:2022san,Knight:2023kqw} for related work).